 - a.
-Copy the missing files. - 1) Determine which files are missing.
-The 710PROD DVDIMAGE file contains a list of all of the files that should have been copied. - 2) Copy each of the the missing files from the z/VM product deliverable by repeating substep "8" on page 36, replacing:
+Copy the missing files. - i) Determine which files are missing.
+The 730PROD1 DVDIMAGE file contains a list of all of the files that should have been copied. - ii) Copy each of the the missing files from DISC 1 of the z/VM Product Package installation media by repeating substep "8" on page 38, replacing:

+'''

-mget ddd with:
+mget ddd

+with:

-get filename filename.\$default
+get filename filename.$default '''